mlesnoff/Jchemo.jl/README.md

 fit!(mod, Xtrain, ytrain)
 ```

-The PCA score matrices (i.e. the data projections on the PCA directions) can be computed by:
+The PCA score matrices (i.e. the projections of the observations on the PCA directions) can be computed by:
 ```julia
 Ttrain = transf(mod, Xtrain)
 Ttest = transf(mod, Xtest)